awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 Use lowercase for all parameter values; otherwise, you get an error when Amazon EC2 uses the JSON file to launch the EC2 Fleet\.

 **AllocationStrategy \(for SpotOptions\)**
 \(Optional\) Indicates how to allocate the Spot Instance target capacity across the Spot Instance pools specified by the EC2 Fleet\.
-Valid values are `lowest-price` and `diversified`\.
+Valid values are `lowest-price`, `diversified`, and `capacity-optimized`\.
 The default is `lowest-price`\.
 Specify the allocation strategy that meets your needs\.
 For more information, see [Allocation strategies for Spot Instances](ec2-fleet-configuration-strategies.md#ec2-fleet-allocation-strategy)\.

 **InstanceInterruptionBehavior**
 \(Optional\) The behavior when a Spot Instance is interrupted\.
 Valid values are `hibernate`, `stop`, and `terminate`\.
 By default, the Spot service terminates Spot Instances when they are interrupted\.
 If the fleet type is `maintain`, you can specify that the Spot service hibernates or stops Spot Instances when they are interrupted\.